-- convening annual and other general meetings of the church or parish in conjunction with the minister; - ensuring the proper management, security and financial administration of all money and property of the relevant church or parish (with some exceptions); - ensuring proper procedures are followed for collecting, counting, recording and banking all offertories: - keeping proper accounting records of all money received and expended by them;

-- preparing prescribed financial statements and accounts for the relevant church or parish (and any church or parish organisation), arranging for these to be audited and making copies available for inspection no later than the Sunday before the annual general meeting: - appointing and removing, with the concurrence of the minister, paid parish workers (lay and student ministers, administrators, cleaners etc);\ - paying or providing stipends, allowances and benefits to persons authorised by the parish council to receive them; - insuring paid parish workers to the extent required by law (e.g., workers compensation); - ensuring proper care and availability of the things relating to the conduct of public worship services; - in the case of wardens of a branch church, paying the wardens of the principal church the amount determined by the parish council as the branch church's contribution to parish expenses; - · keeping order in the church building and its grounds; - ensuring proper repairs and maintenance of the church, rectory, hall(s) and other buildings (including fixtures, fittings and furniture); - ensuring any property of the church or parish listed on the State Heritage register is maintained to the relevant minimum standards; and - granting licenses to permit outside persons and groups to use church property (subject to conditions); - reporting to the annual general meeting of parishioners about the exercise of their functions. - \ In a parish with more than one church, this responsibility is to be exercised by the wardens of the principal church .
+- convening annual and other general meetings of the church or parish in conjunction with the minister; - ensuring the proper management, security and financial administration of all money and property of the relevant church or parish (with some exceptions); - ensuring proper procedures are followed for collecting, counting, recording and banking all offertories; - keeping proper accounting records of all money received and expended by them; - preparing prescribed financial statements and accounts for the relevant church or parish (and any church or parish organisation), arranging for these to be audited and making copies available for inspection no later than the Sunday before the annual general meeting; - In a parish with more than one church, these responsibilities are to be exercised by the wardens of the principal church. - appointing and removing, with the concurrence of the minister, paid parish workers (lay and student ministers, administrators, cleaners etc); - paying or providing stipends, allowances and benefits to persons authorised by the parish council to receive them; - keeping order in the church building and its grounds; - ensuring proper repairs and maintenance of the church, rectory, hall(s) and other buildings (including fixtures, fittings and furniture); - ensuring any property of the church or parish listed on the State Heritage register is maintained to the relevant minimum standards; and - granting licences to permit outside persons and groups to use church property (subject to conditions).

 The wardens are also responsible for certain obligations arising from State and Federal laws.
-These include ensuring the parish's responsibilities are met in relation to:
+These include ensuring the parish's responsibilities are met in relation to -

 - employment relations;

-- occupational health and safety;
+- work health and safety;

-- child protection screening of paid workers; and
+- child protection; and

 - taxation.